Titoutee/BurritOS/README.md

 # BurritOS
-BurritOs is a minimalist, Rust-written operating system project, following the well-known one of Oppermann.
+BurritOs is a minimalist, Rust-written operating system kernel, following the well-known one of Oppermann.
-It provides the basic mechanisms for interrupts (hardware, CPU exceptions), paging and mem allocation (see more at Oppermann's project webpage).
+It provides the basic mechanisms for interrupts (hardware, CPU exceptions), paging and memory allocation (see more on Oppermann's project webpage).
-I shall add other custom features (filesystem, ...).

 # Target Arch
 The project, as said in [Oppermann's article](https://os.phil-opp.com/), may be compiled for a target architecture